Beautiful Movies Set in Provence, France

 Cezanne et Moi (2016)

-Admirers of the French painter or the novelist will enjoy observing the patchwork landscapes of Cassis, Aix-en-Provence and the mountains and towns that inspired Cezanne such as Montagne Sainte-Victoire and L’Estaque.
-It’s one of the best movies set in Provence providing inspiration to anyone wishing to visit this bucolic region.
+Admirers of the French painter or the novelist will enjoy observing the patchwork landscapes of Cassis, Aix-en-Provence and the mountains and towns that inspired Cezanne, such as Montagne Sainte-Victoire and L’Estaque.
+It’s one of the best movies set in Provence, inspiring anyone wishing to visit this bucolic region.

 Paris Can Wait (2016)